Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 As with the White Drgn, this is quite simple.
 Cast Berserk on the MagiMaster to prevent him from casting spells.
 After that, continually cast Rasp to drain the magic points.
 When a character runs out, cast Osmose to replenish their MP and go back to rasp.
 Normally the boss will cast Ultima as a desperate attack dying, but since he has no MP, it fails!

+⚠️ Save the Megaelixir you earn from defeating the MagiMaster to bet it at the colosseum for [The Master Swordsman (10)](https://retroachievements.org/achievement/7164)

 ### Ebot's Rock

 |![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png) Enemy|Alt Name| Notes|